 What is an Eyelid Lift?

-Sometimes called blepharoplasty, the eyelid lift addresses the upper eyelids, lower eyelids, or both.
+Sometimes called blepharoplasty or cosmetic eyelid surgery, the eyelid lift addresses the upper eyelids, lower eyelids, or both.
 This procedure uses incisions to excise loose skin and sagging fat pockets around the eyes for a lifted, awake look.
 Although the eyelid lift can be performed on its own, it’s also a common accompaniment to procedures like a facelift or rhinoplasty.
 In some cases, an eyelid lift can correct vision if you have excess skin that hangs too low over your eyes.

 Eyelid Lift Candidates